Bitcoin-ABC/bitcoin-abc/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the bitcoind tests manually, launch `src/test/test_bitcoin`.
+To run the devaultd tests manually, launch `src/test/test_devault`.

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `src/test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more devaultd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `src/test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bitcoin-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+To run the devault-qt tests manually, launch `src/qt/test/test_devault-qt`

-To add more bitcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more devault-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_bitcoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_devault has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_bitcoin --log_level=all --run_test=getarg_tests
+    test_devault --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_bitcoin --run_test=getarg_tests/doubledash
+    test_devault --run_test=getarg_tests/doubledash

-Run `test_bitcoin --help` for the full list.
+Run `test_devault --help` for the full list.

 ### Note on adding test cases

-The build system is setup to compile an executable called `test_bitcoin` that runs all of the unit tests.
-The main source file is called test_bitcoin.cpp.
+The build system is setup to compile an executable called `test_devault` that runs all of the unit tests.
+The main source file is called test_devault.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`